cvonfeldt/AWS-CyberDefenders-blue-team-Investigations/AWSWatcher/README.md

 ![Q9](screenshots/base64.png)

-The base64 xml code in the uploaded file embeds a DOCTYPE declaration defining a custom entity (&xxe;) that points at a file on the server's local filesystem: /proc/self/environ.
-The fileupload lambda function sees the ENTITY declaration, goes and reads the referenced file (/proc/self/environ) from the server's local disk, and substitutes that file's contents wherever &xxe; appears in the document in this case, - inside the SVG's <text> element.
+Like we saw in the malicious payload in question #3, the base64 xml code in the uploaded file embeds a DOCTYPE declaration defining a custom entity (&xxe;) that points at a file on the server's local filesystem: /proc/self/environ.

+Putting it all together now, the fileupload lambda function sees the ENTITY declaration, goes and reads the referenced file (/proc/self/environ) from the server's local disk, and substitutes that file's contents wherever &xxe; appears in the document in this case, - inside the SVG's <text> element.

-We know that /proc/self/environ contains the Lambda execution environment's environment variables — critically, temporary AWS credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN).
+We know that /proc/self/environ contains the Lambda execution environment's environment variables - critically, temporary AWS credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN).
 Because the SVG now contains this data embedded as visible text, and if the function returns/stores/displays this processed SVG back in any way the attacker can retrieve, those credentials just leaked straight into the attacker's hands, which is obviously what occurred in this attack.

 **With those leaked temporary credentials, the attacker was able to make their own authenticated AWS API calls, using the LambdaParser role's actual permissions - which is where "authenticated into the system and navigated internal resources" came from - the attack effectively tricked a poorly-configured XML parser into reading a sensitive local file and echoing its contents back**